 DePuy Hip Recall

-ATTENTION: Johnson and Johnson’s DePuy unit has reached a multi-billion dollar settlement regarding their recalled ASR Metal-on-Metal Hip Replacement devices.
+Johnson & Johnson’s DePuy unit has reached a multi-billion dollar settlement regarding their recalled ASR Metal-on-Metal Hip Replacement devices.
 The $2.5 billion settlement only covers patients who underwent replacement surgery (surgery to remove the defective hip replacement).
 If you received a Johnson & Johnson ASR metal-on-metal hip replacement, you could qualify for this settlement.
-Contact Us Immediately for more information.
+Contact us immediately for more information.
 This settlement is time-sensitive.

-Newly released court documents indicate that Johnson & Johnson’s DePuy unit, maker of the recalled ASR metal-on-metal hip implants, knew of the device’s 40% failure rate in 2011, even as the company publicly downplayed similar findings from outside studies.
+Court documents indicate that Johnson & Johnson’s DePuy unit, maker of the recalled ASR metal-on-metal hip implants, knew of the device’s 40 percent failure rate in 2011, even as the company publicly downplayed similar findings from outside studies.